molecular-cell-biomechanics-lab/PolyD-NPC/README.md

 - The **main simulation code** is located in:
 `prog/sim`

-Please refer to the README in this directory for instructions on how to **compile and run the code**.
+Please refer to the README in this directory for instructions on how to compile and run the code.

 ## **Advanced Methods**
 The study implements advanced computational methods located in the following directories: